akka/akka-management/docs/src/main/paradox/bootstrap/demos/kubernetes.md

 # Kubernetes

+A full working example that can be deployed to `minikube` is in `bootstrap-demo/kuvernetes-dns`.

 As of Akka 2.5.15 and Akka-Management 0.18 the recommended way to run Akka Cluster in Kubernetes is to:

 * Use Akka Bootstrap with `akka-dns` with cluster formation via DNS SRV records